Abbey Road: Retrospective

 Many critics have since cited Abbey Road as the Beatles' greatest album.
 In a retrospective review, Nicole Pensiero of PopMatters called it "an amazingly cohesive piece of music, innovative and timeless".
 Mark Kemp of Paste viewed the album as being "among the Beatles' finest works, even if it foreshadows the cigarette-lighter-waving arena rock that technically skilled but critically maligned artists from Journey to Meatloaf would belabor throughout the '70s and '80s".
 Neil McCormick of The Daily Telegraph dubbed it the Beatles' "last love letter to the world" and praised its "big, modern sound", calling it "lush, rich, smooth, epic, emotional and utterly gorgeous".

 AllMusic's Richie Unterberger felt that the album shared Sgt.
 Pepper's "faux-conceptual forms", but had "stronger compositions", and wrote of its standing in the band's catalogue: "Whether Abbey Road is the Beatles' best work is debatable, but it's certainly the most immaculately produced (with the possible exception of Sgt.
 Pepper) and most tightly constructed."
 Ian MacDonald gave a mixed opinion of the album, noting that several tracks had been written at least a year previously, and would possibly have been unsuitable without being integrated into the medley on side two.
 He did, however, praise the production, particularly the sound of Starr's bass drum.

-Abbey Road received high rankings in several "best albums in history" polls by critics and publications.
-It was voted number 8 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).
+Abbey Road has received high rankings in several "greatest albums of all time" lists and polls by critics and publications.
+It was voted number 8 in the third edition of Colin Larkin's book All Time Top 1000 Albums (2000).
 Time included it in their 2006 list of the All-Time 100 Albums.
 In 2009, readers of Rolling Stone named Abbey Road the greatest Beatles album.
 In 2020, the magazine ranked the album at number 5 on its list of the "500 Greatest Albums of All Time", the highest Beatles record on the list; a previous version of the list from 2012 had ranked it at number 14.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.